SylvainSoKette/pong/README.md

 ## How to play

-- left player uses the 'E' and 'D' keys to go up and down respectively
+- Left player uses the 'E' and 'D' keys to go up and down respectively
-- right players uses the up and down arrows, to go up and down.
+- Right players uses the up and down arrows, to go up and down.
+- You can transfer your paddle's inertia to the ball.
+- The ball goes a little faster everytime it touches a paddle.